...

 Understanding Property Division in Texas Divorce Cases

 In Texas, many clients start a divorce case believing that a family court judge will divide their property.
 This belief often comes from portrayals in media and stories shared by others.
 While judges can play a significant role in property division, they may also have minimal involvement, only approving the final divorce decree.
-Understanding the potential role of a family court judge helps you prepare and strategise for your case.
+Understanding the potential role of a family court judge helps you prepare and strategize for your case.

 The Role of a Family Court Judge